 The first Civic Day was held in 2011, and is now celebrated by many community groups in lots of different ways including tours, competitions, street parties, etc. Some local Civic Societies arrange a week of events around Civic Day.

-Civic Day 2017 will be marked by the launch of an exhibition about the history and identity of the Lower High Street, held at the Chapel Arts gallery on Knapp Road.
-The exhibition, which runs from 17 - 30 June, has been made possible by the collaboration of the University of Gloucestershire, Cheltenham Civic Society and the Cheltenham West End Partnership.
+The 2017 Civic Day was marked by an exhibition about the history and identity of the Lower High Street in the Chapel Arts Gallery, Knapp Road.
+The event was made possible by the collaboration of Cheltenham West End Partnership and the University of Gloucestershire History Department.

 For details of other Civic Day events see civicvoice.org.uk or the local media.